nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 KRKNWK-14583: Bus fault after flash, before the :file:`Nordic_MFG.hex` data flash For sub-GHz samples, when the :file:`Nordic_MFG.hex` file is missing, the device throws a hard fault during initializing the Sidewalk stack.
-  Proper error handling will be implemented, but the temporary solution is to write a manufacturing hex to the device and reset it.
+  Proper error handling will be implemented, but the temporary solution is to write a manufacturing hexadecimal code to the device and reset it.

 .. rst-class:: v2-5-2 v2-5-1 v2-5-0